maryrosecook/androjs/README.markdown

 ## Running the tests

-* Install Node.js.
-* Install npm.
+Install Node.js and npm.
+Then install the node dependencies with
-* Install dependencies:

     $ cd andro/js/directory
     $ npm install

-* Run the tests:
+Finally, run the tests with:

     $ node_modules/jasmine-node/bin/jasmine-node spec/